Emmanuel Frimpong

 Emmanuel Yaw Frimpong (/frɪm'pɒŋ/ frim-PONG-') (born 10 January 1992) is a Ghanaian former professional footballer who played as a midfielder.

 He began his career at Arsenal, where he won a FA Youth Cup and two Premier Academy League titles.
-He also played for English sides Wolverhampton Wanderers, Charlton Athletic and Fulham.
+He also played for English sides: Wolverhampton Wanderers, Charlton Athletic and Fulham.
 In January 2014, Frimpong moved to Barnsley, then to Russian team Ufa in September of that year.
 He then featured for Arsenal Tula and subsequently that of AFC Eskilstuna of the Swedish Allsvenskan.

 Although Frimpong represented England at youth level, in March 2013 he made his full international debut for Ghana, his country of birth.
 He holds both a Ghanaian and a British passport.

 Early life

-Frimpong was born in Kumasi, Ghana, but moved to Tottenham at a young age where he was originally discovered by Arsenal and enrolled at the Hale End Academy at the age of nine alongside fellow graduate Jack Wilshere.
+Frimpong was born in Kumasi, Ghana, but moved to Tottenham at a young age, where he was originally discovered by Arsenal and enrolled at the Hale End Academy at the age of nine alongside fellow graduate Jack Wilshere.
 He attended Gladesmore Community School in Tottenham until he was 14, when he left to focus on playing football full-time at Arsenal's youth academy.

 Club career

 Arsenal

 Frimpong began his Arsenal career in their youth academy aged nine.
-He scored against Coventry City, in 2007, and Milton Keynes Dons, amongst others.
+He scored against Coventry City, in 2007, and Milton Keynes Dons, among others.
 Arsenal added him to their reserve team in 2008, whereupon he made his debut for the reserves on 5 October 2009 against Chelsea.
 Frimpong as well as fellow academy member Jay Emmanuel-Thomas were on the bench for the match against Sheffield United.

 On 22 May 2009, Frimpong was injured on the quarter-hour mark of the FA Youth Cup Final against Liverpool and was substituted.
 He went on to win a league and cup double as Arsenal went on to win the Youth Cup together with that of the Premier Academy League of 2009.
-Frimpong again won the League with Arsenal in the following year being 2010.
+Frimpong again won the league with Arsenal in the following year, being 2010.

-He featured heavily in Arsenal's pre-season in Austria and received praise from senior manager Arsène Wenger for his performances at the 2010 Emirates Cup: "I believe Frimpong has done really well as well.
+He featured heavily in Arsenal's pre-season in Austria and received praise from senior manager Arsène Wenger for his performances at the 2010 Emirates Cup: "I believe Frimpong has done really well, as well.
 He is a bit less of a dribbler but he is a fighter and he is a winner".

 On 19 August 2010, Frimpong injured an anterior cruciate ligament (ACL) in training and was out injured for nine months.
 After returning from the injury, on 17 June 2011, Frimpong claimed he was in talks with Championship club Cardiff City and League One side Charlton Athletic over a possible loan deal, which could provide him with regular football.